amirValibeigi/ir-rh-validation/README.md

 ### hasIn

-check that object in values is exist
+check that object in values is exists

 ```javascript
 import { hasIn } from "ir-rh-validation/OperatorValidation";